-Figure 13 contains photographs of Valle Lake Dam and Spillway taken in August of 2018 during a USACE site visit.
+Figure 16 contains photographs of Valle Lake Dam and Spillway taken in August of 2018 during a USACE site visit.

-Figure 13.
+Figure 16.
 Valle Lake Dam and Spillway Photos, 2018

 Other flood related special hazards in the watershed include the potential for landslides, liquefaction and collapse.
-These hazards were assessed by the Missouri Department of Natural Resources, but they have not been included in this Floodplain Management Plan.
+These hazards were assessed by the Missouri Department of Natural Resources, but they have not been included in this Floodplain Management Plan as they are not floodplain-related.

 In addition to the previously discussed hazards, there are also critical facilities within the watershed that are vulnerable to flooding, potentially causing life-safety issues if inundated with flood water.
 One such facility is the De Soto Rural fire station in De Soto, which was inundated during several flood events and prevented emergency personnel from performing their duties.
-Due to security issues, the exact location of these facilities are not included in the report, but the number of each type of facility located within the watershed and within 500 feet of the 1-percent ACE floodplain is included in Table 7 below (EPA Facility Registry, 2012).
+Due to security issues, the exact location of these facilities are not included in the report, but the number of each type of facility located within the watershed and within 500 feet of the 1-percent ACE floodplain is included in Table 8 below (EPA Facility Registry, 2012).

-Table 7.
+Table 8.
 Critical and Hazardous Facilities in the Upper Joachim Creek Watershed